 I want custody of my children

 At Divorce Lawyers For Men, we reject all presumptions about where the children should live.
 We hold the court and the other side to the standards set by the law.
 The court has a duty to rule in the best interests of the children.
 We work tirelessly to show the court the best interests of the children is served by living with their father.
-Working a full time job does not preclude a father from having custody of his children.
-We have been winning custody for fathers since the 1980s and we are not stopping now.
+Working a full-time job does not preclude a father from having custody of his children.
+We have been winning custody for fathers since the 1980s and we’re not stopping now.

 I won’t get to see my children enough